10 Days in Côte Vermeille and the Pyrenees Itinerary

 6th Day: Carcassonne

-Carcassonne has two parts, the new town on the left bank of the Aude and the medieval old town on the right.
-From far away, we could see the castle perched high on the hill.
-It looks like the one from a fairy tale.
+Carcassonne has two distinctive parts, with the new town situated on the left bank of the Aude and the medieval old town gracing the right.
+From a distance, the castle atop the hill captures attention with its fairy-tale-like appearance.
+The Medieval City boasts 52 towers, numerous wells supplying the city, 3 km of formidable ramparts, and various other historical sites.

 Carcassonne; the Pyrenees itinerary